 Currently, the remediation targets are reached in the former drum storage and in parts of the midway.
-The remediation is ongoing in the area in and around the excavation zone (where concentrations have already drastically reduced), in the area of the midway close to the tank farm and in the small source area and big source area in the tank farm.
+The remediation is ongoing in the area in and around the excavation zone (where concentrations were already drastically reduced but are increasing again), in the area of the midway close to the tank farm and in the small source area and big source area in the tank farm.